 - Improving Access to and Preservation of Archaeological Information: Building tDAR Digital Archaeological Repository

-At all stages of their research apprenticeship, we encourage students to get credit for the important work they are doing.
-It is up to the lead faculty member on the research project whether or not to grant credit.
+We encourage students to earn credit for the important work they are doing.
+However, it is up to the lead faculty member on the research project whether or not to grant credit.
 Options for courses include:

 ASB 499 Individualized Instruction (1-3 credits)*

 ASB 484 Internship Credit (1-3 credits)*

 *Credit hours are determined by a research contract between the student and the faculty mentor and relate to the number of hours per week the student devotes to the project.